Bottom bracket: Giga-X-Pipe

-Truvativ's approach is an evolution of the ISIS Drive bottom bracket.
-The spindle is made longer, and the bearings sit outside the bottom bracket shell.
+Giga-X-Pipe was Truvativ's (later bought by SRAM in 2004) approach, and is an evolution of the ISIS Drive bottom bracket, but with a longer spindle and the bearings outside the bottom bracket shell.
 The spindle is permanently pressed into the right crank.
-The left side spline interface looks similar, but is different so as to prevent installation of older ISIS Drive crankarms—which are no longer compatible because Q-factor and chain line cannot be maintained using these older cranks with an external bearing BB.
-They refer to this design as 'Giga-X-Pipe' or 'GXP.'
+The left side spline interface looks similar, but is different so as to prevent installation of older ISIS Drive crankarms—which are no longer compatible because Q-factor and chain line cannot be maintained using these older cranks with an external bearing bottom bracket.
+Truvativ refer to this design as 'Giga-X-Pipe' or 'GXP.'
 They also make a heavier duty external bearing bottom bracket called 'Howitzer.'
-The Howitzer BB is more like a traditional BB in that the spindle is not permanently pressed into the right crank.
-Again, the Howitzer spline looks similar to the ISIS Drive standard spline but is actually different, so as to prevent the usage of ISIS Drive cranks on the external bearing BB, which would affect chainline and Q-factor.
+The Howitzer BB is more like a traditional bottom bracket in that the spindle is not permanently pressed into the right crank.
+Again, the Howitzer spline looks similar to the ISIS Drive standard spline but is actually different, so as to prevent the usage of ISIS Drive cranks on the external bearing bottom bracket, which would affect chainline and Q-factor.